José María Bonilla: Works

 Bonilla published the Curso Didáctico y Razonado de Gramática Castellana (The Didactic and Reasoned Course of Castillan Grammar).
-Since being published in 1923, it was adopted as a textbook in secondary teaching establishments.
+Upon being published in 1923, it was adopted as a textbook in secondary teaching establishments.
 The Guatemalan press highlighted this book and the "Obra de Derecho Internacional Privado" (Work of Private International Rights) by Doctor Jose Matos.
 These works were edited almost simultaneously in the same workshop and were the most complete works in their respective genres at that time.

 Anotaciones Crítico-didácticas (Critical Didactic Annotations) is a long exposition of the motives surrounding the substantial reforms to the lyrics of "Guatemala, feliz" (The National Anthem of Guatemala written by José Joaquín Palma).
 These reforms were adopted by government agreement on 26 July 1934.
 Bonilla's work was written in Brussels, Belgium and printed on the author's own property.
 The work also contains a universal hymnbook with Spanish translations.
 It is about various civic and international issues in connection with the other patriotic symbols of Guatemala.